-Roots Against Erosion
+Roots Against Erosion at Skalkaho Bend Park

-Provides habitat for fish and wildlife
+Provide important habitat for fish, birds, and other wildlife